TheJJ/ceph-cheatsheet/README.md

 #### Incomplete PGs

-[`incomplete`](https://docs.ceph.com/en/latest/rados/operations/pg-states/) PG state means Ceph is afraid of starting the PG.
+[`incomplete`](https://docs.ceph.com/en/latest/rados/operations/pg-states/) PG state means Ceph is afraid of starting the PG because the "states" are out of sync.
+First, try to restart the primary OSD of the `incomplete` PGs.

 If the `ceph pg $pgid query` for a `incomplete` pg says `les_bound` blocked, the following might help.